GenericMappingTools/gmt/sandbox/docs_rst/source/gmt.conf.rst

     to an `arrow (1) <arrow.html>`_ or an open `V (2) <V.2.html>`_ .
     Intermediate settings give something in between.
 Negative values (up to -2) are allowed as well [0].
+**PROJ\_AUX\_LATITUDE**
+    Only applies when geodesics are approximated by great circle distances on an equivalent sphere.
+Select from authalic, geocentric, conformal, meridional, parametric, or none [authalic].
+When not none we convert any latitude used in the great circle calculation to the chosen auxiliary latitude before doing the distance calculation.
+See also PROJ\_MEAN\_RADIUS.
 **PROJ\_ELLIPSOID**
     The (case sensitive) name of the ellipsoid used for the map projections [WGS-84].
 Choose among: